tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 3. Instructor Do: Review Homework (10 min)

-The instructor will provide a brief walkthrough of the homework solution.
-Time should be dedicated to allowing students to ask a few questions about the assignment.
+The instructor will now provide a brief walkthrough of the homework, providing enough time for students to ask questions about the assignment.

 **File:** [Homework Instructions](../../../02-Homework/10-Time-Series/Instructions/README.md)

 Open the homework instructions and highlight the following:

-* This week's homework will be a deep dive into the various methods and techniques of analyzing and forecasting time series data.
+* This week's homework is a deep dive into the various methods and techniques of analyzing and forecasting time series data.
 Students will use the **Hodrick-Prescott** filter, as well as **ARMA**, **ARIMA**, and **GARCH** models to complete time-series return forecasting and volatility forecasting.
-Students will also use a Linear Regression to model the returns data.
+Students will also use a linear regression to model the returns data.

-* Explain to students that this homework will consist of two parts:
+* Explain to students that this homework consists of two parts:

-  * Time-Series Forecasting - forecasting Settle Prices, Settle Returns, and Volatility.
+  * Time series forecasting - forecasting settle prices, settle returns, and volatility.

-  * Linear Regression Modeling - predicting returns using linear regression.
+  * Linear regression modeling - predicting returns using linear regression.

-* Communicate to students that by the end of the homework, they will have gained proficiency in using time series approaches and models to forecast financial data.
+* Tell students that the homework will help them gain proficiency in using time series approaches and models to forecast financial data.

 Ask students if they have any questions before moving on.